The Alder: Planting and Growing

 Lesser Purple Emperor (Aparura ilia)

 Nothing to worry about—quite the opposite!
-The alder is the host plant for a magnificent butterfly: the Lesser Purple Emperor.
+The alder is the host plant for a stunning butterfly: the Lesser Purple Emperor.
 The caterpillar also feeds on willows and poplars.
 Due to climate changes and the decline of its natural habitat, this butterfly is becoming rarer across Europe.
 So if you spot these caterpillars on your alders: leave them be!
 In any case, the alder isn’t significantly harmed.

 Alnus glutinosa ‘Imperialis’, Carex morrowii ‘Irish Green’, Cornus sanguinea ‘Magic Flame’, and Veronica repens ‘Sunshine’